webdiscus/html-bundler-webpack-plugin/README.md

 </html>
 ```

-Add the `preprocessor` option to compile the content with Handlebars.
+Add the `preprocessor` option to compile the template.

 ```js
 const path = require('path');